Monuments in the Basilica of Santa Maria del Popolo: Right transept

 The Neo-Classical monument for Carlo Balestra by the altar of the right transept was erected by himself during his lifetime.
 He also commissioned another monument in the basilica for his deceased wife, Caterina Marini in 1834.
-According to the inscription Balestra died in 1874 at the ripe old age of 94.
+According to the inscription Balestra died in 1874 aged 94.
 The monument is a Greek stele decorated with the fine relief of an angel, holding a trumpet in his hand, and leaning on a funerary urn on the top of a pillar.
 Above the stele the bust of the deceased is set in a scallop niche.